forcedotcom/cli/releasenotes/sfdx/README.md

 * NEW: We're pretty proud and excited about the new features and fixes we release in Salesforce CLI each week.
 And we want you to know about them!
 So when you run `sfdx update`, we now automatically display the release notes for the version you're updating to.

     Under the covers, the update is simply running the [info:releasenotes:display](https://github.com/forcedotcom/cli/blob/main/releasenotes/sfdx/README.md#71301-dec-9-2021) (alias `whatsnew`) command, which you can run anytime to read the release notes again.
-Which I'm sure you want to.
+Which I'm sure you're eager to do.

     Configure this feature with these environment variables: